SO-Close-Vote-Reviewers/auto-comments/questions.md

 ###[Q] "Where do I start?" question
 Questions that ask "where do I start" are typically too broad and are not a good fit for this site.
 People have their own method for approaching the problem and because of this there cannot be a _correct_ answer.
 Give a good read over [**Where to Start**](http://meta.programmers.stackexchange.com/questions/6366/where-to-start/6367#6367), then address your post.

+###[Q] More than one question asked
+It is preferred if you can post separate questions instead of combining your questions into one.
+That way, it helps the people answering your question and also others hunting for at least one of your questions.

+###[Q] Give me teh codez plz
+$SITENAME$ is not a free code writing service, please show your code/effort and what the actual problem is.

+###[Q] Ask good!
+Please see [ask] and [The perfect question](http://codeblog.jonskeet.uk/2010/08/29/writing-the-perfect-question/)